 A competition in magic is useless and even harmful.
 It encourages this nasty attitude of being “better” or “worse”, and it cooks up the competition between the younger ones.
 There is nothing to be gained being “better” than the others in magic.
 I am not going into the discussion of what people sometimes comprise the jury.
 That is another topic.

-As Juan Tamariz once pointed out, if competitions, then we should see them a “play amongst friends”.
-Otherwise, they are harmful to friendships, and to the feelings of the competitors.
-I agree.
+As Juan Tamariz once pointed out, if we can't get rid of competitions, then we should see them as a “playful game amongst friends”.
+Otherwise, they are harmful to friendships I agree.

 If I were to rule the magic planet, I would abandon competitions once and forever.
-And show them the important knowledge, at least of that I know of.
-I would teach them how to interact and exchange knowledge and insights.
-I would encourage them to help each other and esteem high regard towards others and respect.
+And show the magicians important knowledge instead, at least that I know of.
+I would teach them how to interact in a friendly way, exchange knowledge, and insights.
+I would encourage them to help each other, and esteem high regard towards others, and respect.

 But I don’t rule the magic planet.